kornelski/cavif-rs/README.md

 There are additional options that tweak AVIF color space.
 The defaults in `cavif` are chosen to be the best, so use these options only when you know it's necessary:

- * `--premultiplied-alpha` — Alternative compression mode that lowers quality of semi-transparent colors.
-Warning: at low qualities it may create black artifacts in transparent areas.
- * `--dirty-alpha` — Preserve RGB values of fully transparent pixels.
+ * `--dirty-alpha` — Preserve RGB values of fully transparent pixels (not recommended).
 By default irrelevant color of transparent pixels is cleared to avoid wasting space.
  * `--color=rgb` — Encode using RGB instead of YCbCr color space.
 Makes colors closer to lossless, but makes files larger.
 Use only if you need to avoid even smallest color shifts.